m-ahmadian/Swift-Fun-Algorithms/README.md

 ## Overview

-This repository contains some func algorithms in Swift.
+This repository contains some fun algorithms in Swift.

-All the credit of this app goes to [Lets Build That App](https://www.youtube.com/watch?v=yxORFL_UipQ&list=PL0dzCUj1L5JFJlR7dpBfBtEJB84pCZJ3R) tutorial.
+All the credit of these algorithms and their implementation goes to [Lets Build That App](https://www.youtube.com/watch?v=yxORFL_UipQ&list=PL0dzCUj1L5JFJlR7dpBfBtEJB84pCZJ3R) tutorial.

 ## Setup